 Check out these awesome videos by FightHype showing Linares training his feet and defense below:

 Now the killer punch for Linares is his straight right hand which has KO’d and knocked down multiple opponents over the years.
 Most famously he clipped Vasyl Lomachenko to canvas for the first time with his right in their bout in 2018.
 Check it out below.

-Now the other way Linares will use his right his by immediately throwing a left hook which has been ever present in his career.
-To spice this up sometime Linares will throw 2-3-2 to catch his opponents off guard with a returning right – The Venezuelan did this in his bout against British lightweight Luke Campbell which saw him plump to ground as he was not expecting it.
+Now the other way Linares will use his right is by immediately throwing a left hook which has been ever-present in his career.
+To spice this up sometime Linares will throw 2-3-2 to catch his opponents off guard with a returning right – The Venezuelan did this in his bout against British lightweight Luke Campbell which saw him plump to the ground as he was not expecting it.
 Watch below from 0:14-1:05

-Just like his former boxing coach Salas said “Linares is boxing”, he comes with all the talent and skill set you would want from boxer, but he also has the heart of a fighter which has made him an incredibly fun fighter to watch over the years.
+Just like his former boxing coach Salas said “Linares is boxing”, he comes with all the talent and skillset you would want from a boxer, but he also has the heart of a fighter which has made him incredibly fun fighter to watch over the years.

 Hope you enjoyed this boxing style review and make sure to let me know if there are any more boxing styles you would like me to feature in the comments below.

-Check out my other boxing style features here
+Check out my other boxing style analysis features here.